What Is Value Betting?

 I would recommend using the Daily CSV file to make the selections as one could quickly knock up a suitable Excel (or equivilent) macro to filter the selections that one wishes and, indeed, this is what I do each day myself.

 These two images show where to find the Value price within the PDF and the CSV files.

 What To Read Next?

-The next thing is to read is a full description of how I make my selections each day.
+Then perhaps a full description of how I make my selections each day.